 Grades: A student is to be graded on academic performance.
 A student's grade is not to be reduced for discipline.
 Prejudice or favoritism has no place in grading a student.
 All grading should be explained in simple, understandable terms to the student.
 Be able to justify any and all grades to the students and parents.
 This should require at least two grades per week.
 Explain your grading system and what the grades will be based on to your classes the first time you meet with them.
 Be sure that the letter grade matches the percentage grade.
 No grade above 100% is recorded on report cards.
 All teachers will use PowerTeacher for grading purposes.
-All teachers must have all grades turned in before you leave for the summer.
+Attendance must be taken at the beginning and middle of the day for elementary classes and at the beginning of each class period for middle and high school All teachers must have all grades turned in before you leave for the summer.

-A Superior 93-100
+Α Superior 93-100

 В Above Average 85-92

 С Average 77-84

 D Below Average 70-76

 F Failing Below 70